wmedrano/spore/README.md

 ## FAQ

-- Can I use this yet?
+- Is this usable?

-> No
+> No, this is a toy.

 - Why all the parens?

-> Parens are used by Lisps.
-Although some may not find the syntax pleasant to read, it is simple and easy to implement.
+> Parens are used in Lisp languages.
+Although not elegant, they are simple to use and allow me to focus on the VM implementation instead of designing the syntax.